PGSSoft/XCTestParametrizedMacro/README.md

 - [x] Diagnostics for error handling
 - [x] Expected output array of objects/values
 - [x] Labels for parameter values like: `@Parametrize(input: [3.14, 2.71], labels: ["pi", "e"])`
+- [ ] Array of tuple objects as macro argument

 ## License
 XCTestParametrizedMacro is released under an MIT license.
 See [LICENSE](LICENSE)